Advent Wreath & Candles: Understanding the Meaning, History & Tradition

-The most common Advent candle tradition, however, involves four candles.
+The most common Advent candle tradition, however, involves four candles around the wreath.
 A new candle is lit on each of the four Sundays before Christmas.
 Each candle represents something different, although traditions vary.
 Often, the first, second, and fourth candles are purple; the third candle is rose-colored.
 Sometimes all the candles are red; in other traditions, all four candles are blue or white.
-Occasionally, a fifth white candle is placed in the middle and is lit on Christmas Day to celebrate Jesus’ birth.
+Occasionally, a fifth white candle is placed in the middle of the wreath and is lit on Christmas Day to celebrate Jesus’ birth.

 - The first candle symbolizes hope and is called the "Prophet’s Candle."
 The prophets of the Old Testament, especially Isaiah, waited in hope for the Messiah’s arrival.

 - The second candle represents faith and is called "Bethlehem’s Candle."
 Micah had foretold that the Messiah would be born in Bethlehem, which is also the birthplace of King David.

 - The third candle symbolizes joy and is called the "Shepherd’s Candle."
 To the shepherd’s great joy, the angels announced that Jesus came for humble, unimportant people like them, too.
 In liturgy, the color rose signifies joy.

 - The fourth candle represents peace and is called the "Angel’s Candle."
 The angels announced that Jesus came to bring peace--He came to bring people close to God and to each other again.